 In Flow, you create a set of drawing tools that can each be customized.
 You can choose a style, color and size for each tool.
-With Apple Pencil the tools react to tilt and pressure.
+With Apple Pencil the tools react to tilt and pressure, which can be customized further Gestures preferences.

 Tools are created and organized in the Tool Dock.
 When you want to change a tool’s properties like color, tip, or size, this is done in the Tool Editor, which always displays information for the tool you currently have selected.